A panel discussion with Irena Popiashvili, Vija Skangale and Guram Tsibakhashvili

 Becoming local: decolonial practices in visual arts in post-Maidan Ukraine

-The decolonial ‘reattachment to a particular patch of soil’ is a fight for regaining agency and voice, which is in the heart of owing one’s knowledge and imaginary, a fight for owning epistemologies that go against the universalization of globalization and the hierarchies that are implied within.
+The decolonial ‘reattachment to a particular patch of soil’ is a fight for regaining agency and voice, which is one’s own and the hierarchies that are implied within.
 However, these movements are often seen (and blamed) as nationalistic and driven by exclusive identity politics in the West.

-The presentation by Kateryna focused on changes in visual art practices in Ukraine after 2014 that instead of attempting to be ‘global’ and ‘universal,’ focused on localities and personal histories, on the meaning of being rooted, connected, caring, and responsible for them, and inquires about their invisibility for the Western eyes.
+The presentation by Kateryna focused on changes in visual art practices in Ukraine after 2014 that, instead of attempting to be ‘global’ and ‘universal,’ focused on localities and personal histories, on the meaning of being rooted, connected, caring, and responsible for them, and inquires about their invisibility for “Western” eyes.